Elusive phase transition in the replica limit of monitored systems

-\paragraph{Conclusions. ---} We proposed the exact solution of an interacting many-body quantum system subject to continuous isotropic monitoring.
-Despite the mean-field nature of the solution, we found that the model does not undergo a MIPT: starting from the fully mixed state, the system purifies in a time exponentially long in system size.
-In terms of the replica formalism, this means that the Landau-Ginzbourg action which describes the system is always in a replica-broken phase.
-We remark that this is a consequence of the analytic continuation to $n \rightarrow 1$ as, for larger $n$, the system indeed exhibits a spontaneous breaking of the permutational symmetry between replicas corresponding to different Keldysh path in correspondence of a finite $\gamma_c$.
-A natural question is to understand the origin of the logarithmic perturbative corrections appearing in the $n\to1$ and whether the existence of an area-law / purifying phase could be restored with anisotropic measurements.
-It is also possible that a $N$-dependent scaling for $\gamma$ could lead to a non-conventional phase transition, similar to what happens in many-body localisation~\cite{PhysRevB.102.125134} and integrability breaking~\cite{PhysRevB.105.214308}.
+\paragraph{Conclusions. ---} We presented the exact solution of an interacting many-body spin system under continuous isotropic monitoring, finding that it does not undergo a MIPT: starting from the fully mixed state, the system always purifies in a time exponentially long in system size, i.e. the Landau-Ginzburg action is always in a replica-broken phase.
+This is a consequence of the analytic continuation to $n \rightarrow 1$: for larger $n$, the system does exhibit a disordered (permutation-symmetric) phase for sufficiently large $\gamma > \gamma_c(n)$.
+A natural question is whether the logarithmic non-analyticity emerging at $n\to1$ is a general feature of monitored systems rather than a peculiarity of this solvable model; if so, it would signal a limitation of replica Landau-Ginzburg and perturbative RG approaches based on a regular expansion around the unbroken saddle~\cite{nahum2021measurement,nahum2023renormalization}, and it becomes important to understand whether it persists at finite spatial dimension.
+A further question is the role of the statistical rotational invariance: isotropy alone cannot explain the disappearance of the transition---the same model still displays transitions at integer $n>1$---but it may constrain the effective long-wavelength theory by enforcing additional degeneracies in the replica limit.
+Finally, an $N$-dependent scaling of $\gamma$ might lead to a non-conventional transition, as in many-body localisation~\cite{PhysRevB.102.125134} and integrability breaking~\cite{PhysRevB.105.214308}.

 \paragraph{Acknowledgements.} We are indebted to Denis Bernard, Pierre Le Doussal, Lorenzo Correale, Chris Baldwin, Jacopo De Nardis, David Huse and in particular Adam Nahum for useful discussions.
 We thank the Institut Pascal (University of Paris Saclay) and LPTMS for hospitality and support during the "Dynamical Foundations of Many-Body Quantum Chaos" and "OpenQMBP2023" programmes.
 The authors acknowledge support by the ANR JCJC grant ANR-21-CE47-0003 (TamEnt).